-- Knowledge of ethical principles in research. - Understanding the role of diversity issues in the evaluation, design and analysis of research.

-- Ability to design research in conformity with ethical standards. - Ability to make mid-course corrections in clinical and research. - Application of ethical principles in research.

-- Investment in presenting scientific work for the scrutiny of others. - Investment in offering constructive feedback to peers. - Commitment to mid-course corrections in clinical and research practice based on data.
+Know ledge • Knowledge of ethical principles in research Understanding the role of diversity issues in the evaluation, design and ar research.
+Skills • Ability to design research in conformity with ethical standards • Ability to make mid-course corrections in clinical and research • Application of ethical principles in research Attitu des • Investment in presenting scientific work for the scrutiny of others • Investment in offering constructive feedback to peers • Commitment to mid-course corrections in clinical and research practice based on data.

-- Regular attendance of workgroup meetings and completion of lab readings. - Completion of oral lab presentation of a research study specific to pre-dissertation project.
+Outco me Assessment: • Regular attendance of workgroup meetings and completion of lab readings • Completion of oral lab presentation of a research study specific to pre-dissertation project